-- Place your artwork against a neutral background.
-The key is to get a soft even light across the whole image, with no shadows, reflections or hotspots. - Harsh lighting can cast shadows, so photograph your work in soft window light or in bright overcast conditions, if you are outside. - If your work is not mounted or stretched, fix it to a backing that can be hung or leant against a wall or easel. - For smaller work, it may be possible to lay it on the floor and shoot from overhead. - If the work is propped up on a table, put some black fabric under the base of it to avoid colour reflections and light reflected back from a white surface.
+- -- Place your artwork against a plain and neutral background.
+The key is to get a soft even light across the whole image, with no shadows, reflections or hotspots. - -- Harsh lighting can cast shadows, so try to photograph your work in soft window light or outside in bright overcast conditions. - -- If your work is not mounted or stretched, fix it to a backing that can be hung or leant against a wall or easel. - -- For smaller work, it may be possible to lay it on the floor and shoot from overhead. - -- If the work is propped up on a table, place black fabric under the base of it to avoid colour reflections and light reflected back from a white surface.